Gideonamani/EASA-B1B2-Quizzes/README.md

-# EASA B1/B2 Quiz Builder
+# AME Mentor — EASA B1/B2 Quiz Builder

 Interactive quiz workbench that ingests your EASA B1/B2 question bank from a published Google Sheets CSV (or any CSV endpoint) and serves two study modes: